-"slot machine win"

-the amount of handle (representing the total amount wagered) that is retained and recorded as casino revenues.
-Slot machine win is after adjustment for progressive accruals, but before the allocation of casino revenues to rooms, food and beverage and other revenues for services provided to casino customers on a complimentary basis the amount of cash deposited in a gaming table's drop box that serves as a repository for cash, plus cash chips purchased at the casino cage the amount of table drop or turnover that is retained and recorded as casino revenues.
-Table games win is before commissions and the allocation of casino revenues to rooms, food and beverage and other revenues for services provided to casino customers on a complimentary basis
+"slot machine win" the amount of handle (representing the total amount wagered) that is retained and recorded as casino revenues.
+Slot machine win is after adjustment for progressive accruals, but before the allocation of casino revenues to rooms, food and beverage and other revenues for services provided to casino customers on a complimentary basis "table drop" the amount of cash deposited in a gaming table's drop box that serves as a repository for cash, plus cash chips purchased at the casino cage "table games win" the amount of table drop or turnover that is retained and recorded as casino revenues.
+Table games win is before commissions and the allocation of casino revenues to rooms, food and beverage and other revenues for services provided to casino customers on a complimentary basis "turnover" the sum of all losing Rolling Chip wagers within the VIP program "VIP player" client, customer or player who participates in our Macau Operations' In-house VIP Program or in the VIP program of any of our gaming promoters